MarkyTurtle/Batman---Amiga/README.md

  - [Resources and Acknowledgements](#resources-and-acknowledgements)
  - [Progress to date](#progress-to-date)

 This repo contains my progress of the disassembling of the 2 Disk version of Batman The Movie for the Amiga.
 Parts of the game can be reassembled an executed using VSCode and the Amiga Assembly plugin.
-In Particular (Level 1,2,4 & Level 5 are buildable and playable from source).
-Level 3 (Batcave) is the only level remaining, along with fixing music bugs for level 2 & 4.
+All Game Levels can be built and played frm the Source Code using VSCode.
+There are a couple of minor bugs and music to fix for the BatCave and Catherdral Levels.

 ## Main Code Projects
 The folder names for the projects below reflect the file names of the executables held on the original disks.